 This research area is vital to supporting UK prosperity and productivity across a broad range of industry sectors.
 In view of this, we have provided significant support for the area, particularly via investment in critical-mass activities (e.g. Future Manufacturing Research Hubs) and support for research leaders.
-We will maintain this research area as a proportion of the EPSRC portfolio.

-In maintaining this investment, we will invest in research addressing the most important challenges for UK manufacturing (e.g. the manufacture of new, emerging products; digital manufacturing; sustainable industries and the circular economy; and local/bespoke manufacturing).
+We will invest in research addressing the most important challenges for UK manufacturing (e.g. the manufacture of new, emerging products; digital manufacturing; sustainable industries and the circular economy; and local/bespoke manufacturing).
 (Evidence source 1)

 By the end of the current Delivery Plan, we aim to have:

 - Increased the proportion of investigator-led research within the area.
 We will work with the manufacturing community to identify industry-inspired challenges and will support the multidisciplinary interfaces (particularly with biological sciences and ICT) that are essential to meeting the skills and technology needs of the factories of the future.
 We will ensure that breakthroughs in basic research from across science and engineering are supported to deliver a pathway to manufacture